'Be Ready, Be Safe, Be Respectful, Be Your Best'

 As well as promoting British values we would actively challenge pupils, staff or parents expressing opinions contrary to fundamental British values, including ‘extremist’ views and principles, challenging racial stereotypes and prejudices.

-This teaching, ethos and values combine to make Sythwood an inclusive and safe place to learn.
+This teaching, ethos and values combine to make Sythwood an inclusive and safe place to learn where bullying is not tolerated.